Edge cloud computing explained

 Nodes is a catch-all term used to describe the edge devices, servers, and gateways that enable edge computing.

-Edge hardware needs to be durable and dependable.
+Edge computing hardware needs to be durable and dependable.
 Often, this equipment must be able to withstand extreme weather, environmental, and mechanical conditions.
 In particular, it often must be:

 Fanless and ventless.
 With reliability being key, especially in industries where equipment malfunctions can halt production and endanger workers, edge hardware must be closed off from dust, dirt, moisture, and other matter that could compromise it.